oegea/docky/readme.md

 Docky are a set of NPM packages which allow to quickly build a fully-functional REST API without needing to invest time on setting up specific endpoint and operations.

-Instead of that, it brings a Firebase-like approach, offering a `documents` service through which perform CRUD operations on a non-relational database.
+Instead of that, it brings a Firebase-like approach, offering a `documents` service through which perform CRUD operations on a database.

 Additionally, an `authentication` service is offered to generate jwt tokens after validating the user's e-mail ownership.